-CERN Pension Fund Investment Report (as of 2nd quarter 2015)
+CERN Pension Fund Investment Report – 3rd quarter 2017

-The risk management policy of the Fund is defined in the Statement of Investment Principles and Investment Policy approved by the Governing Board in 2011.
+The risk management policy of the Fund is defined in the yearly Statement of Investment Principles and Investment Policy (SIP) approved by the Pension Fund Governing Board.
 It is based on setting a risk measure, an annual risk limit and managing the asset allocation exposure compatible with the risk limit and with the return objective.

-The risk measure of 1 Year 5% CVaR (Conditional Value at Risk) was approved by the Governing Board in 2012, based on the recommendation of the Investment Committee.
+The risk measure of 1 Year 5% CVaR1 was approved by the Pension Fund Governing Board in 2012, based on the recommendation of the Pension Fund Investment Committee.
 The risk measure is an estimate of the potential average loss that has a 5% probability of occurring within a 1 year horizon.

-The risk limit is approved on an annual basis, also by the Governing Board.
-The 2014 risk limit set at a value of -8% for the 1 Year 5% CVaR has been maintained for 2015.
+The risk limit is approved on an annual basis or more frequently if deemed necessary, also by the Pension Fund Governing Board.
+The 2016 risk limit set at a value of -8% for the 1 Year 5% CVaR has been maintained for 2017.

 In the CERN Pension Fund investment governance framework, see Figure 1, the Governing Board sets the strategic direction and constraints, including the definition of the annual risk limit.
 The Investment Committee defines and controls the asset management process.
 The Chief Executive Officer and the staff of the Management Unit are in charge of the implementation and in particular of maximizing the efficiency of investment management in terms of expected return per unit of risk.
 This investment governance is further strengthened by the implementation of comprehensive independent reporting of the Fund’s performance, both in terms of asset return and risk.

-The overall compliance framework is complemented by an Internal Control System (ICS), which includes and annual audit of investment related processes by the Fund’s Internal Audit Service.
+The overall compliance framework is complemented by an Internal Control System (ICS), which includes an annual audit of investment related processes by the Fund’s Internal Audit Service.

-At 30 June 2015, the Fund’s net assets amounted to 4’114 MCHF, as reported by the Custodian.
+At 31 December 2017, the Fund’s net assets amounted to CHF 4’248 billion, as reported by the Custodian.
 The asset allocation is shown in Table 3.

-Quarterly evolution of the returns and of the Net Asset Value (NAV) is shown in Table 4 and Figure 3, respectively.
+Quarterly evolution of the returns and of the Net Asset Value (NAV) is shown in Table 4 and Figure 3.